 Employer-sponsored retirement plans are popular retirement savings vehicles.
 However, many people forget they can contribute more than an employer matches into these accounts!
 If you have the capacity to contribute more but don’t know if you can, check with your employer — they can help steer you in the right direction to avoid missing out on any potential additional contributions.

-Note that contributions to your 401(k) plan could impact the tax deductibility of any IRA contributions.
-Again, see the MAGI Limits section at the bottom of this article and talk with your tax professional for more details regarding the nuances there.
+It's important to note that contributions to your 401(k) plan could impact the tax deductibility of any IRA contributions.
+As a reminder, please see the MAGI Limits section at the bottom of this article and talk with your tax professional for more details regarding the nuances there.

 Other Relevant Accounts